BLOOD PRESSURE SELF-MONITORING

 - Better blood pressure management

-- Increased awareness of triggers that elevate blood pressure
+- Increase awareness of triggers that elevate blood pressure

 - Enhance knowledge to develop healthier eating habits